 Spanish is a widely spoken language in the world.
 It has the second-most native speakers globally, 450 million to be exact.
-Besides that, the number of Spanish speakers is rising as more people are learning Spanish daily.
+Besides that, the number of Spanish speakers is rising as more people learn Spanish daily.

-Spanish is easy to learn, yet people with learning disabilities like dyslexia face some challenges while learning it.
+Spanish is easy to learn, yet people with learning disabilities like dyslexia face some challenges.
 It is necessary to find the right method for people with dyslexia not to hinder learning Spanish.
-I Teacher Catalina have videos and resources available for all learning levels and highly suitable for people with dyslexia.
+I Teacher Catalina have videos and resources available for all learning levels and are highly suitable for people with dyslexia.

 Dyslexia is a learning disorder and reading disability.
 It impacts an individual’s reading skills since he/she cannot identify speech sounds and learning skills since he/she is unable to decode.
 Dyslexia affects the parts of the brain that are specified for learning.

 Another good news for people with dyslexia is that Spanish is a more straightforward foreign language for them to learn.
-It is a transparent language with more straightforward decoding than other common languages like English or French.
+It is a transparent language with more straightforward decoding than English or French.

 Here is how people with dyslexia can learn Spanish, with resources, along with some tips on how they can work on it themselves:

-Fight the disorder barrier by listening carefully to what I am saying in the video lessons.
+Fight the disorder barrier by listening carefully to what I say in the video lessons.
 Even if you cannot comprehend what I am saying, you will start training your ear; your brain will process the new flow of words.
-When it comes to speaking, I recommend that my students pronounce when I say a new Spanish word.
-As the lessons advance, you pronounce new words and store them in your word bank and later use them in the sentences.
+When speaking, I recommend that my students pronounce when I say a new Spanish word.
+As the lessons advance, you pronounce new words, store them in your word bank, and later use them in sentences.
 These are great ways you can practice speaking as well as learning.

 Listening and speaking are essential in learning Spanish, but vocabulary and grammar are also necessary to build sentences you can use daily and begin communicating.
 Learning vocabulary and grammar may also be challenging for people with dyslexia.
 Teacher Catalina has got you covered.